 Most of us love professional fireworks shows, but when our neighbors and others set off illegal fireworks, we don’t feel the love.
 For those with PTSD or nervous pets, fireworks are an assault on the senses.
-Law enforcement understands your concerns.
+And with all of us especially skittish about fires, law enforcement understands your concerns.
 However, they don’t want concerned citizens tying up 911 and delaying responses to true emergencies.
-That’s why many municipalities and counties are offering alternative ways (including dedicated hotlines) to report illegal fireworks this year.
+That’s why many municipalities and counties are offering alternative ways (including dedicated hotlines and non-emergency dispatch lines) to report illegal fireworks this year.

 If you do call, be prepared to provide an exact address (or as close to one as possible) of illegal fireworks use.
-General area complaints, for instance “fireworks in the area of 8th and Holly” or in the “area of Congress Park” are difficult to assign resources to.
+General area complaints, for instance “fireworks in the area of 8th and Holly” or “near Congress Park” are difficult to assign resources to.

 Adams County — Call 303-288-1535.

 Aurora — From July 1 to 5, call 303-627-5678 or use this form to report online.

 Castle Rock — Call 303-663-6100.

 Denver — Call 720-913-2059 or use this form to report online.

 Fort Collins — Use this form to report online.

 Jefferson County — Call 303-980-7340 or go here to report online.

 Longmont — Call 303-651-8501 or use this form to report online.